jmertin/apmia_php_ext_volume/README.md

 #### Restrictions

-- The APMIA image will share its /opt/apmia (default installation path inside the docker container) directory to other containers.
-This means that the configuration files, log-files etc. can be modified by any instance.
+- The APM IA image will share its /opt/apmia (default installation path inside the docker container) directory to other containers.
+This means that the configuration files, log-files etc. can be modified by any instance accessing it.
 So be careful which instance modifies any file in the /opt/apmia directory

 ### How to use this image

 The idea is to use the APMIA Agent and the Probes in the same environment, while only one APMIA Agent is required, many PHP remote agent probes can report their data to it.

 Using the Docker environment, a dedicated subnet will be created connecting the APMIA and the probes together.
-Hence there will be no requirement to open any ports.
-As all required incoming connections will already be inside the docker LAN, and all other communication flows will be initiated by the APMIA Agent to the outside world, in this case the DX APM SaaS Instance.
+Hence there will be no requirement to open any ports as all required incoming connections will already be inside the docker LAN, and all other communication flows will be initiated by the APMIA Agent to the outside world, in this case the DX APM SaaS Instance.

 To correctly use this image, the following steps must be undertaken:
-1. Deploy the APMIA as an Agent (Deploying as a APMIA Agent).
-One APM IA needs to run to collect the data from the PHP Remote Agent Probe(s).
+1. Deploy one APMIA as an Agent.
+It can be on the host or inside a docker container.
+This image only supports the docker-container deployment mode!
 2. Install the **APM PHP Remote Agent Probe** one or more times.
    This requires:
    - mount the /opt/apmia volume of the deployed APMIA Agent into the deployed container hosting the PHP application
    - Identify the ENTRYPOINT of the PHP application
    - Subseed the ENTRYPOINT with the PHP Application image provided one

+**Note: You will first need to build the image for your environment.**

-### Deploying as a APMIA Agent
+### Deploying as running APMIA Agent

 Deploying as APMIA Agent container is pretty straight forward.